-- Kirkland: Kirkland is a small city located on the east side of Lake Washington, directly east of Seattle.
-Just 25 minutes or so away from Seattle, Kirkland has plenty to offer on its own, from entertainment to nightlife to a beach town feel.
+Kirkland is a small city located on the east side of Lake Washington, directly east of Seattle.
+Just 25 minutes or so away from Seattle, Kirkland has plenty to offer on its own, from entertainment to nightlife to a beach-town feel.

 While you’re looking for your new neighborhood, it’s a good idea to start planning your move to Seattle, whether you’re moving locally or from across the country.
-One of the most popular moving routes is from Portland to Seattle.
-Here’s a quick look at what to expect.
+One of the most popular moving routes?
+From Portland to Seattle.
+If you’re thinking of making that trek, here’s a quick look at what to expect.

 You can also avoid spending more than you have to on moving costs by comparing your options.
 Here’s a snapshot of what you can expect to pay, whether you choose to relocate by using a rental truck, full-service mover, or moving container.

 Just 175 miles apart, it takes a little under 3 hours to drive from Portland to Seattle.
-Relocating a moderately furnished 2- to 3-bedroom household from Portland to Seattle will cost from $142* for a two-day truck rental to $3,432* for a traditional mover, or $800* to $1,149* for a PODS container, including one month of built-in storage, either in your driveway or at a secure Storage Center in either city.
+Relocating a moderately furnished 3-bedroom household from Portland to Seattle will cost up to $217* for a truck rental, up to $5,180* for a traditional mover, or between $1,231 * to $1,546* for a PODS container, including one month of built-in storage, either in your driveway or at a secure PODS Storage Center in either city.

 (includes 1-month storage)